 Puppy biting is common and happens to almost every dog parent.
 Puppies engage in playing and end up nipping hands and feet since that’s how they play with other puppies and their moms.

-It can become quite the menace when they are teething.
+It can become quite a menace when they are teething.
 Try to get them to use their chew toys and do not become their chew toy.

 It’s up to you to stop them.
-If they continue practising biting on you, it won’t be so cute when they are a year old and play biting with you.
+If they continue practicing biting on you, it won’t be so cute when they are a year old and play biting with you.

 When a puppy keeps biting their mom pulls away and other pups stop playing with them.
 You need to do exactly that.
 Once they begin puppy biting, you need to say a stern “No!” without yelling and stop engaging.

-Dogs can eat their own poop or engage in coprophagy due to multiple reasons –
+Dogs can eat their poop or engage in coprophagy due to multiple reasons –

 If you also notice your dog losing weight, you need to consult a veterinarian.
 It can be a sign of digestive issues as well as problems with your dog’s diet.